-Note 2 - Savings to a value of $\pounds(0.763)$ m which have still to be realised are reflected in the forecast and comprise savings against the LD Care Package Review / Reshaping Trafford.
+Note 2 - Savings to a value of $\pounds(0.544)$ m which have still to be realised are reflected in the forecast and comprise savings against the LD Care Package Review / Reshaping Trafford.

-Note 3 - Within the gross shortfall of £0.187m for the Early Help model, £0.073m relates to a decision to keep Sale West and Old Trafford Youth Centres open which will be met from a contribution from the general savings contingency in Council-wide budgets (paragraph 7 below).
-The remaining amount of £0.114m will be met via one-off funding from Corporate Landlord of £0.050m and £0.064m from within the CFW Directorate from the overachievement of other savings.
+Note 3 - Within the gross shortfall of £0.187m for the Early Help model, £0.073m relates to a decision to keep Sale West and Old Trafford Youth Centres open which has been met from a temporary budget virement from the general savings contingency in Council-wide (paragraph 7 below).
+The remaining amount of £0.114m will be met via one-off funding from Corporate Landlord of £0.050m and £0.064m from within the CFW Directorate from the over-achievement of other savings.
 The on-going cost of the Sale West and Old Trafford Youth Centres has been included in the 2016/17 Medium Term Financial Plan.

-- 7. The original budget for 2015/16 included a one off allowance of £0.700m as a general contingency to cushion against possible slippage in the delivery of the significant savings programme in 2015/16.
-A figure of £0.085m was released in Period 4 to cover a projected savings slippage related to Market Management.
-As a result of the realignment of the CFW savings targets, the pressure on Market Management has now been removed.
-A further amount of £0.073m has been released in Period 8 to cover the premises related costs of Sale West and Old Trafford Youth Centres, after a decision was made to keep these community buildings open for the foreseeable future. - 8.
-Approximately 102% of base budget savings have been or are forecasted to be delivered: - Of the £(0.493)m net over achievement, there is a gross shortfall of £0.290m relating to T&R, a net over achievement of £(0.753)m in CFW and £(0.030)m in Council-wide. - The gross shortfall of £0.290m within T&R will be met from either, service carry forward reserves or alternative in year savings. - 9.
-As at period 8, the actual savings achieved has fallen behind the expected savings profile by £0.551m.
-Whilst overall projections for the year remain on target, management action is on-going and the main areas to concentrate on for the remaining months of the year are in respect of Commissioning of Non-mandatory services (Public Health related), Reshaping Trafford and Integrated Health and Social Care (Pennine).
+- Note 4 - The shortfall in Integrated Health and Social Care will be partially offset by a saving of $\pounds(0.100)$ m where the Council is taking the opportunity to capitalise expenditure associated with major aids and adaptations. - 7.
+The original budget for 2015/16 included a one off allowance of £0.700m as a general contingency to cushion against possible slippage in the delivery of the significant savings programme in 2015/16.
+A figure of £0.085m was released in Period 4 to cover a projected savings slippage relating to Market Management.
+A further amount of £0.073m was released in Period 8 to cover the premises related costs of Sale West and Old Trafford Youth Centres, after a decision was made to keep these community buildings open for the foreseeable future. (note a further transfer of £0.055m for Gorse Hill Studios was made during the year and the balance of £0.487m has been declared as an underspend in the period 8 monitor). - 8.
+Approximately 101% of base budget savings have been or are forecasted to be delivered: - Of the £(0.233)m net over achievement, there is a gross shortfall of £0.290m relating to T&R, a net over achievement of £(0.493)m in CFW and £(0.030)m in Council-wide. - The gross shortfall of £0.290m within T&R will be met from either, service carry forward reserves or alternative in year savings.

+9. As at period 9, the actual savings achieved has fallen behind the expected savings profile by £0.422m.
+Whilst overall projections for the year remain on target, management action is on-going and the main area to concentrate on for the remaining months of the year is in respect of Integrated Health and Social Care (Pennine).
 There are also the outstanding Ordinary Residence cases which the Secretary of State still needs to make a determination on.